Rafid-Ben/rafid-ben.github.io/content/teaching/Nbody/index.md

 ---
-title: Tutorial: N-body simulations of electrospray thruster plumes
+title: Tutorial N-body simulations of electrospray thruster plumes
 summary: Learn how to simulate particle dynamics with Python
 date: 2024-08-01
 type: docs